 With #NoFlyListKids providing a place for affected families to come forward, the scope of this issue has continued to grow.
 As of today, #NoFlyListKids is aware of hundreds of affected families and individual.
 The actual total number is believed to be much higher; since airline employees are prohibited from sharing security information with passengers, most only discover their plight by accident or a sympathetic individual.
 The children on the list, of many different races and faiths, are as diverse as the country they call home.
 The problem doesn’t stop with children, either. #NoFlyListKids have been contacted by Canadians of all ages: business people, seniors, and even Canadian veterans, who share the same plight.

 Although Minister of Public Safety, Hon.
 Ralph Goodale, acknowledged that the problem was caused by inadequate technology (relying only on names, without other identifiers) and that it could pose a “traumatizing” experience for the children and their families, there has been little to no progress on the issue.
 The Passenger Protect Inquiries Office (PPIO) was established, but families have reported that this office has been unable to help them thus far.

-What is really needed is a redress system, similar to one that already exists south of the border (https://www.dhs.gov/dhs-trip). #NoFlyListKids have led a grassroots effort to gain support within the Canadian parliament have received letters of support from the majority of both the Liberal caucus and all of Parliament.
+What is really needed is a redress system, similar to one that already exists south of the border (https://www.dhs.gov/dhs-trip). #NoFlyListKids have led a grassroots effort to gain support within the Canadian parliament have received over 100 letters of support from the federal government and all political parties (CPC, NDP, BQ, Green)6.
 What more than this consensus should be needed to take immediate action?

 I am demanding that the federal government fund the creation of a redress system in the 2018 budget.
 This is a crisis and we cannot afford to wait any longer to fix it.
 Canada cannot risk the chance of another case of mistaken identity ending catastrophically, such as it did with Maher Arar.